oscardssmith/Trans-America/README.md

 # Trans-America
 ## Introduction
-We implimented a perfect information Trans America game (you know where your opponent's cities are) and 2 AI's that can play it
+We implimented a perfect information 2 player Trans America game (you know where your opponent's cities are) and 3 AI's that can play it
 * mcts
 * minTotalAI
 * minDifferenceAI